Olha26star/Marketing-Performance-Insigts/README.md

 Where are the main opportunities to increase customer value and support future revenue growth?<br>

 ## Analysis Tasks
-The analysis aimed to understand:
+The analysis aimed to understand:<br>
 Compared revenue, customer volume, AOV and revenue per unit across 2021–2023.<br>
 Analyzed revenue and units sold by marketing channel.<br>
 Compared AOV and revenue per unit across marketing channels.<br>